 Since the 1860s, NOAA’s traditional paper charts have been printed using the lithographic process.
 Since they are printed in batches, with lag times of up to ten or more years, they do not contain critical updates that were published in the United States Coast Guard’s Local Notice to Mariners (LNM) or in the National Geospatial-Intelligence Agency’s Notice to Mainers (NM) since the chart publication date.
 Effective April 13, 2014, the federal government will no longer print nautical charts using the lithographic process.
 NOAA Print on Demand (POD) paper charts will still be available from certified vendors.
 (See announcement here.)

-A Print on Demand (POD) chart is printed within a day or two of the date it is ordered and contains all of the critical chart corrections published in the LNM and NM within a week of the order date.
+NOAA-certified Print on Demand (POD) charts are printed within a day or two of the date it is ordered and contain critical chart corrections published in the LNM and NM within a week of the order date.

 * This list is not comprehensive.
 Charts may also be purchased over the counter at a number of locations.
 (Check with your local marine supply store for availability.)
 Please submit questions, updates, additions, or corrections regarding this list.
 Links to non-federal websites do not imply endorsement of any particular product, service, organization, company, information provider, or content.

 Nearly all NOAA paper charts are available in Print on Demand (POD) format.
 Charts are fully corrected within a week of the time of purchase.
 Purchase NOAA and NGA PODs through OceanGrafix or East View Geospatial

 NOAA's entire suite of over 1,000 nautical charts is available for free as Raster Navigational Charts in the BSB format.
 Commercial electronic charting software is required to use them.
 Weekly digital upates are also available.

 NOAA ENC® cells are available for free download.
 These are electronic vector data sets in the international S-57 standard.
 Updates are also available.
 Commercial software is required to view ENCs and to apply updates.